Skip to main content

 note

-T is required if you are going to specify hours, minutes, or seconds.
+'T' is required if you are going to specify hours, minutes, or seconds.

-The duration declaration is as follow:
+The duration declaration is as follows:

 <xs:element name="period" type="xs:duration"/>